Bringing learning to rural classrooms without internet

 Aprender Digital was a spin-off of Colombia Aprende.
 It was created to assist the educational community with content and guidelines during the lockdown caused by the COVID-19 pandemic.

-It was a temporary solution while we finish the evolution of www.colombiaaprende.edu.co.
+It was a temporary solution while we finished the evolution of www.colombiaaprende.edu.co.
 In fact, when we launched the new version of Colombia Aprende in October, Aprender Digital became redundant.

-Nonetheless, it was a platform that gained reknown, so the managers of the Ministry gave us the chance to work on a new value proposition.
-Our only goal was to iterate to create a solution for people without an Internet connection.
+It had gained real recognition, though, so the Ministry gave us the chance to rethink it around a new value proposition.
+The goal was singular: create a solution that worked for people without an internet connection.

 Process

-In contrast with Colombia Aprende, for this project, we had to work in a short timeline.
-We only had three months to propose a new value proposition, define the scope of the new product, build our MVP and test it with rural teachers.
+Unlike Colombia Aprende, this project ran on a short timeline: three months to propose a new value proposition, define the scope of the product, build an MVP, and test it with rural teachers.

-Because we have to work with agile development in mind, we chose the Lean UX framework to build a solution that created value fast.
-Instead of defining requirements meticulously, we’ve made desk research to make our problem statement.
+Working with agile in mind, we chose Lean UX to create value fast.
+Instead of defining requirements meticulously, we started from desk research to frame the problem.

-We’ve found that more than 7 million rural people lack access to the internet.
-Also, 47% of rural schools don’t have any network infrastructure.
-The gaps between cities and rural populations are so deep that one rural child only gets the 50% of education compare to their counterparts in cities like Bogotá or Medellín.
+We found that more than 7 million rural Colombians lack internet access, and 47% of rural schools have no network infrastructure at all.
+The gap between cities and rural areas runs so deep that a rural child receives only about half the education of a peer in a city like Bogotá or Medellín.

 Problem statement